Tim Moresco

-Tim Moresco (born October 3, 1954) is an American former professional football safety in the National Football League (NFL).
-He was selected by the Green Bay Packers in the sixth round of the 1977 NFL draft and played that season with the team.
+Tim Moresco (born October 3, 1954) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Syracuse Orange.
+Moresco was selected by the Green Bay Packers in the sixth round of the 1977 NFL draft and played that season with the team.
 The following three seasons he would play with the New York Jets.